ahugenb333/harm-reduction-android/README.md

 * Built with Jetpack Compose 🚀
 * Uses a Room Database to persist data to device
 ## version 1.0.0
-* Allows the user to plan the current week of drinking and keep track of their drinking over the past weeks.
+* Allows the user to plan the current week of drinking.
+* Allows the user to keep track of their drinking, cravings, and money spent over the past weeks.
 ## future ideas / tech challenges
 * Graphing (MPAndroidChart)
 * Theme updates / Dark Mode